- 1 What is Shock Hair Loss and Why Does It Occur?

 The hair is lost mostly in the shape of J or L (walking stick).

-What Are the Reasons For Hair Loss in the Donor Area?
+What Are the Reasons For Shock Loss on the Donor Area?

 Unfortunately, the reason is the wrong hair extraction.
 When the amount of extracted hair is more than supposed to be, remaining natural hair also falls out.
 Minoxidil may help in returning the lost hair in the donor area.
 Sometimes, permanent hair loss occurs in that area.